 “Won’t you just come with me?” he finally talked.

 I can’t remember when did talking become so uncomfortable, so unnatural.
 Talking was after all that made us, us.

-I rehearse many scenarios in my head all the time, about anything, about anyone, even about the homeless guy near my train station that I imagined became a millionaire after being found that he’s the only heir to a deceased, billionaire parents he ran away from.
+I rehearse many scenarios in my head all the time, about anything, about anyone, even about the homeless guy near my train station whom I imagined became a millionaire after being found that he’s the only heir to a deceased, billionaire parents he ran away from.